prazit/DConvers/readme.md

 1. Conversion Properties
 2. List of DataSource Properties
 3. List of SFTP Properties
 4. List of Converter File
+5. List of Variables

 #### 1. Conversion Properties